pvcraven/arcade_book/source/chapters/06_what_is_a_programming_language/index.rst

 Python is a great language to start programming in.
 Python is a Top-5 language in popularity according to the `TIOBE Index <http://www.tiobe.com/tiobe-index/>`_.
-While may be less popular
-than Java, it is easier to read and learn.
+While it may be slightly less popular than Java, it is easier to read and learn.
 Less work is required to do graphics.
 And everything you learn in Python you can also apply when you learn `C#`_ or Java_.